 Brittany Matthews’ Wedding Dress: See Gorgeous Gown She Wore To Marry Patrick Mahomes

-During her wedding to Patrick Mahomes in Hawaii, Brittany Matthews looked absolutely breathtaking her a stunning short white dress.
+During her wedding to Patrick Mahomes in Hawaii, Brittany Matthews looked absolutely breathtaking her a gorgeous gown with cutouts.

-Brittany Matthews was an absolute vision when she walked down the aisle to marry Patrick Mahomes in Hawaii on March 11.
+Brittany Matthews was an absolute vision when she walked down the aisle to marry Patrick Mahomes in Hawaii on March 12.
 The 26-year-old, who works as a fitness trainer, wore a beautiful dress on her wedding day.
-The mini was a strapless white tulle dress, styled by Mimi Cuttrell, which perfectly fit the youthful, laidback vibe of the wedding.
-Brittany’s dress can be seen in photos shared to her Instagram later that evening.

-To complete her wedding day ensemble, Brittany had her hair styled by Amanda Lee into a loose beach wave which framed her face.
-She accessorized with Mach & Mach’s signature white bow pumps, and a simple silver bracelet.
-Her makeup by Ash K Holm was also fully on-point.
-Her beauty look consisted of a bronzed, glowy look and shimmery nude lip for an all-around gorgeous bridal look.
+The long white gown featured flirty cutouts and silver sequin details, accented with a long, tulle veil!
+The stunning garment also included an attached long skirt to create a train and dramatic tiers at the back of the beautiful dress in the images shared to her Instagram.
+“Mr. & Mrs. Mahomes,” the photo of the pair walking down the aisle read.

 Patrick and Brittany’s wedding has been many years in the making, as they have been dating since they were in high school.
 Despite going to different colleges — albeit both in Texas — Brittany and Patrick made their long distance relationship work and stayed together.
 They got engaged in September 2020 while she was pregnant with their first child.
 The lovebirds announced the pregnancy just weeks after the engagement, and Brittany gave birth to a baby girl, Sterling Skye Mahomes, in Feb.
 2021.